 Iconic Pisa: the Field of Miracles

-After enjoying your exploratory stroll through Pisa, you’ll find your way to the Field of Miracles.
+After enjoying your exploratory stroll through Pisa, you’ll find your way to the Field of Miracles, a must for spending one day in Pisa.
 This is the name given to the area where you can see the primary icons of Pisa: the cathedral, the baptistry, and the bell tower.
 You’ll see the ancient city wall, the centuries old homes and businesses around the Field of Miracles, and the famous landmarks.
 You’ll also see hundreds if not thousands of tourists.

 Fun game: count how many people you see trying to take the stereotypical photo of holding up the Leaning Tower of Pisa.
 Guilty, we’ve done it.